Skip to main content

 • take risks

-If you do not drink
+If you cannot get a drink immediately

-• feeling anxious and upset
+• feel anxious and upset

-• feeling irritable or angry
+• feel irritable or angry

-• difficulty sleeping (insomnia)
+• have difficulty sleeping

 How alcohol dependence develops